 So many diets rely on pre-portioned microwave meals, but these additive-laden frankenfoods— along with other processed goods—account for 90 percent of the added sugar we unknowingly consume each day.
 Just cook at home to banish these added sugars as well as to cut calorie consumption by an average of 200 calories a day, according to Johns Hopkins researchers.
 And watch out for these sneaky sources of added sugar.

-You Reward Yourself
+You Reward Yourself the Wrong Way

 If you've recently shed a ton of weight, you should absolutely celebrate your success!
 But if your celebrations involve big portions of your favorite, fat- and sugar-laden treats, odds are good that's the reason you've gained back some of the weight.